-Pause, Traveler, Erin Coughlin Hollowell’s first collection of poetry is published by Boreal Books, an imprint of Red Hen Press.
+Every Atom, Erin Coughlin Hollowell’s second poetry collection is forthcoming in April 2018 from Boreal books, an imprint of Red Hen Press.

 Erin Coughlin Hollowell’s Pause, Traveler, is a brave book, full of poems that find not much to hang onto in this shaky and often dark world, but they hang on anyway, with a fierce joy.
 Inside each of them is the tension of “a crust, a crypt, a bomb,” but every day arrives new, with its hopes.
 There’s the Iceworm Festival in the dead of an Alaskan winter: “Heck, why not?” she writes.
 A man with a brain tumor is crowned “Citizen of the Year,” the Girl Scouts sing, and the night is lit from the inside.
 Reading these poems, I begin to be grateful for what’s cracked, what’s broken, and grateful for Hollowell’s eye that looks straight at it all, and makes of it these splendid, clear poems.